Ancient Maritime World VII

 Topics and places e.g.

-Please note: Travel by sailing yacht offers a wide range of experiences and insights into the maritime world.
+Note: Travelling by sailing yacht offers a wide range of experiences and insights into the maritime world.
 It does not offer the comfort of a cruise trip and means living under simple conditions in a confined space.
 Participation can therefore mean getting out of one's comfort zone – mentally and physically.